asanmateu/usajobs-ETL-schedule/README.md

     * Further reaseach the API functionality to understand why so little results are returned.
     * Extract all variants for each position by further parsing and transforming the API's responses.
-    * Use professional project structure and architecture.
+    * Test modular project structure.
     * Add more specific error handling to catch errors accurately.
     * Improve models if we extract more data points by separating relationships into different tables using foreign keys.
     * Add logs for debugging with logger module.